FAST-Digital-Exhibit-Design/FAST-Exhibit-Templates/FAST Object Investigation/README.md

 1. Navigate to the **Assets** folder
 2. Open *SkinName*-**Object-settings.xml**, such as **Geology-Object-settings.xml**
 3. The `<Object>` settings define the Tangible Objects.
-The name must match the same name used in asset files.
 The top-down order of each `<Object>` will determine the order they are used in the activity as a teaser.
+    - The `name` must match the same name used in asset files.
 4. The `<MaximumNumberOfGuesses>` setting defines the number of times a teaser can be guessed incorrectly before it is skipped and the activity moves on to the next teaser.